Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Although there is no evidence that breast fat transfer increases the risk of breast cancer breast screening is done to ensure a clear picture of the breast is gained prior to surgery.

 Scientific studies have shown it is easy to identify any concerning lumps in the breast compared to grafted fat.
-In fact, more abnormal areas are found after breast reduction surgery or breast lifting (common standard plastic surgery procedures) compared with fat grafting.
+In fact, more abnormal areas due to fat necrosis are found after breast reduction surgery or breast lifting (common standard plastic surgery procedures) compared with fat grafting.
 Here is a link to an article in a scientific peer-reviewed journal demonstrating this Mammographic changes after fat transfer to the breast compared with changes after breast reduction: a blinded study.

 Is the success of fat grafting technique dependent?

 Fat grafting was rejected by plastic surgeon in the 1980s and earlier as the techniques used then meant the fat ended up lumpy and died.
 Refinements in how the fat is harvested and handled have led to improved take results and much lower rates of fat necrosis (or death of the fat).
-Injection technique and amount is also paramount in achieving good complication free results.
-In order to ensure your fat transfer surgeon has adequate experience, ask how many years they have been performing large v0lume fat transfer and where they learned the technique.
-Dr Simone is one of the most experienced fat transfer surgeons in Australia and has spent several years perfecting her technique.

 Stem cells and fat grafting